NREL/PVDegradationTools/docs/sphinx/source/index.rst

 The source code for pvdeg is hosted on `github
 <https://github.com/NREL/pvdeg>`_.

-Tutorials to learn how to use and experiment with the variuos functionalities are available for running interactively through Google Collab at `PVDeg JupyterBook<https://nrel.github.io/PVDegradationTools/intro.html>`.
+Tutorials to learn how to use and experiment with the various functionalities are available for running interactively through Google Collab at `PVDeg JupyterBook<https://nrel.github.io/PVDegradationTools/intro.html>`.